-A young man is unaware that he is sitting under a magical tree, and anything he wishes for or thinks of would be granted.
-But his negative thinking costs him his life, when he thinks that any wild animal could pounce on him then and there, and so it happens!
-Read the moral-some story teaching us to always think positive.
+A young man is unaware that he is sitting under a magical tree, and that anything he wishes for or thinks of would be granted.
+But his negative thinking costs him his life when he thinks that any wild animal could pounce on him then and there, and so it happens!
+Read the moral-some story teaching us to always think positively.
 We should always be positive.

 Slushy the snowman can’t help but be angry about how lonely he is.
 He would rage all say about how he had no friends.
 But little did he realize, that it was actually his anger that was keeping people away from him.
 And when people finally do approach him, Slushy learns an important moral, that you should never let your anger consume you!

 29. The Fox and the Monkey